Phnom Penh Guide

 Phnom Penh Guide: Remembering your ancestors

-30 September 23: Today, across Cambodia, witnesses the beginning of the religious festival known as Kan Ben.
+30 September 23: Today, across Cambodia, witness the beginning of the religious festival known as Kan Ben.
 This is a very old festival dating back several hundred years, where Buddhists make offerings of food, and maybe other things too, to local wats in remembrance of past generations of their families.
 Most of the activity will take place in and around pagodas and may include vast tables loaded with food for distribution to the poor.
-Very colourful occasion with saffron robed monks.
-Well worth visiting your local wat, and remember to take an offering of say fruit, rice or even something prepacked, like noodles etc. Everything is gratefully received.
+Very colorful occasion with saffron-robed monks.
+Well worth visiting your local wat, and remember to take an offering of say fruit, rice, or even something prepacked, like noodles, etc. Everything is gratefully received.

 Kan Ben concludes a couple of weeks later, with the celebration of Pchum Ben, sometimes referred to as the “Festival of the Dead”.
 This year it will be held on Saturday 14 October.
 This celebration may include street food and activities on the riverfront in Phnom Penh, over the 2/3-day weekend.